UAE announces drop in petrol prices for April 2025

-If you drive a vehicle, take note that the petrol and diesel prices in the UAE will drop for April 2025.
+If you drive a vehicle, take note that the UAE fuel prices will drop for April 2025, and we’re happy about it.

 From April 1, 2025, Super 98 will cost Dhs 2.57, a slight decrease from Dhs2.73 per litre in March 2025.
 Additionally, Special 95 will also drop and be priced at Dhs2.46 per litre, a decrease from Dhs2.61 in March 2025.